stx-advox/land/_posts/2022-10-13-channel-name-change.md

 active-issues Name Change

 - **Issue Description:**
 We have recieved some community feedback to have a clearer name for #active-issues channel.
 Something that reflects the refining of proposals that happens in the channel.

 - **Artifacts & References:**
 [Name Change Draft](https://paper.dropbox.com/doc/active-issues-Name-Change--Bq~DRPUML6o4qHBJrT69LbJfAg-vb7MBn72r2yWcHURySTdN)

+**Final Consesnus:** Changed from #active-issues to **#review-proposal**

 # Register for Gov Call Invite [Here](https://blocksurvey.io/survey/t/ecb59a8e-d577-42db-94ed-5354d64a0359/r/o)